LironHazan/ng-mfe-npmws-nx/readme.md

 And see if combining the 3 could fit my current needs.

 Goals:
-1. Have feature apps with own package json for version mgmt controll when publishing to npm / artifactory.
+1. Have feature apps with own package json for version mgmt control when publishing to npm / artifactory. will check out "generatePackageJson": true
 2. Development: using nx - have a command which starts the shell and a specific ft app.
 3. Build: using nx configure building the shared vendors - e.g. the framework.